linkerd/linkerd2/CONTRIBUTING.md

 - one line, <= 50 characters
 - describe what is done; not the result
 - use the active voice
-- capitalize first word and proper nouns
+- capitalize the first word and proper nouns
 - do not end in a period — this is a title/subject
 - reference the GitHub issue by number